The ATNZ story

 With 22 years of experience in Training and Tertiary Education, Adrian has worked across multiple industries, including Civil Engineering, Automotive Engineering, Electricity Supply and Mechanical Engineering.
 Adrian has spent the last five years with ATNZ as an Account Manager and more recently as the Northern Regional Lead.
 Adrian has a passion for seeing learners achieve and make a difference.

 ATNZ has been a large part of Ben’s life.
 Ben started engineering as an ATNZ apprentice.
 He trained well and was eventually promoted into management.
-After taking a year off to look after family Ben re-joined ATNZ as an Account Manager, before being promoted to Regional lead.
+After taking a year off to look after family Ben re-joined ATNZ as an Account Manager, before being promoted to Regional Lead and then National Manager.
 Ben represents ATNZ as part of the MOE hui around the current NCEA change plan, speaking from the point of view of industry players.

 Mark is a seasoned education professional and has been involved in the tertiary sector for the past eighteen years.
 Prior to joining ATNZ in 2022, Mark has held several senior management roles with various tertiary education organisations spearheading initiatives that resulted to positive educational, quality and commercial outcomes.